jmcdice/jmcdice.github.io/_posts/2024-10-17-dispatch-alpha.md

 ## Overview

-Dispatch Alpha aims add a dispatcher to any channel by introducing AI capabilities from OpenAI to traditional radio systems.
+Dispatch Alpha aims add a dispatcher or any persona you like, to any channel you like by introducing AI capabilities from OpenAI to traditional radio systems.
 Currently using two baofengs and a raspberry pi.
-You also need an additional baofeng for just listeing in.
-I'm using these and they're great:
+You also need an additional baofeng for talking to the system.
+I'm using the following off Amazon and they're great (again, you need 3 minimum):

 [Baofeng Radios](https://www.amazon.com/dp/B0CW2QQGXD) $70 for two radios